 1. Analyze Your Current MarCom Strategy

-Oftentimes we get so caught up in day-to-day life that we don’t take time to analyze where our business is in relation to the competition.
-If we don’t have a highly dedicated and focused marketing arm those projects are often sacrificed for more timely work.
+Oftentimes we get so caught up in day-to-day life that we forget to take time to analyze how our business is performing in relation to the competition.
+In cases where companies do not have a highly dedicated and focused marketing arm, those projects are often sacrificed for more timely work.
 Now is the time to stop and take a look at your current marketing and communications efforts.
 Do you know how these critical elements of keeping your business at top of mind (or literally top of page)?
 The pandemic is already forcing companies to rethink their marketing strategy and direct their investments towards tactics that drive online sales.

 2. Use The Latest Search Engine Optimization Tactics